n1cho/DeltaScript/README.md

 # Evolve Scripts
-This reposytori in my project from Evolve Rochester(02)
+This repositori in my project from Evolve Rochester(02)